 For people who don’t want to unnecessarily spend money on RGB and shiny plastics, but would like to get the best possible performance for the money, Corsair’s Vengeance LPX kit hits the nail on the head.
 This is a kit that comes with a high-performance PCB and with hand-sorted memory chips to make sure you get plenty of room for overclocking, and stability.

 When it comes to looks, there isn’t much to it.
 You’re looking at an all-black heat spreader with a pretty low profile, so it doesn’t cause any issue with regard to air coolers on your CPU.
 It does a great job of keeping the RAM sticks cool, though, which is nice.
 As we mentioned, there is no RGB here – but this does keep the price low.

 Let’s discuss performance for a bit.
 At 3600MHz, this dual-channel kit should do a good job.
 And at a CAS latency of 18, it does.
 As we mentioned, Corsair has a rather strict testing process to ensure these modules work at their best at any point in time, so you can rest assured you won’t have any performance issues.
 Intel’s XMP 2.0 support gives you overclocking opportunities, and you’ll get reliable, fast RAM that won’t get in the way of your massive air cooler.

-All things considered, even though you could definitely take advantage of fast, 4000MHz RAM with AMD’s new CPUs, you could still do with something a bit slower (and a lot cheaper).
+All things considered, though you could definitely take advantage of fast, 4000MHz RAM with AMD’s Ryzen 5800X CPU at diminishing returns, your PC will still do with a cheaper RAM that has frequencies of 3600MHz or even 3200MHz.
 It’s a matter of setting a budget you’re comfortable with, and then getting the kit that works best for you.
 If you can, by all means, extend that budget and try to get a good kit with low CAS latency, high frequencies, and if you so desire – RGB lights that you can customize.